do vets recommend collars or harnesses 1

 Different Types of Collars

-Collars come in a variety of styles, each with its own purpose and design.
+Collars come in various styles, each with its purpose and design.
 Here are some of the most common types of collars:

 Flat Buckle Collars